BBC Soundcrew: Napster & Limewire

 BBC Soundcrew entered the industry as online music sharing was in its infancy.
 While mainstream music was accessible, South-Asian music was not at the time.
 In 2000, DJ JoN-E started to put individual bhangra mixes online which spread through the internet quickly via file sharing programs such as Napster and Limewire.
 The mixes that were released online became a good portion of their first remix album "Live to Air" which was also released online for free.
 All future albums from BBC Soundcrew were made available for free online as they did not see the value in selling it as bootlegging and audio/video duplication were already rampant in the South-Asian community.

 FM Radio

-BBC Soundcrew's "Desi Live" Radio Program was hosted By Johney Brar (DJ JoN-E) and aired every Monday 8:00pm–9:00pm (EST) on CHRY 105.5FM Toronto.
+BBC Soundcrew's "Desi Live" Radio Program was hosted By Johney Brar (DJ JoN-E) and aired every Monday 8:00 p.m. – 9:00 p.m.
+(EST) on CHRY 105.5FM Toronto.
 Shows could also be listened to on their website as well as Rogers Cable Channel 945.

 BBC Soundcrew's "Desi Live" Radio Program hit the airwaves in December 2004 after the green light was given from the Board of Directors of CHRY Radio Station.
-After the approval, "Desi Live" was given a prime time Monday night slot (8-9pm EST) to help add some diversity to the Monday night lineup on CHRY 105.5FM.
+After the approval, "Desi Live" was given a prime time Monday night slot (8-9 p.m.
+EST) to help add some diversity to the Monday night lineup on CHRY 105.5FM.